THCa Will Get You High, but Is It Legal in Texas?

+Smokable hemp was set to be outlawed in Texas until a recent court ruling blocked the ban from taking place while lawsuits continue.
+But another recent ruling, from the Texas Supreme Court, overturned a lower court injunction that had blocked state regulators from enforcing a crackdown on delta-8 THC and similar hemp-derived intoxicants.
+At this point, the state has rather broad authority to classify certain intoxicating hemp products as controlled substances, but as of May 2026, has yet to do so.

+Even if the state of Texas doesn’t kill the THC industry within its own borders, the federal government may be doing that soon.
+The massive spending bill that was signed into law in December 2025 to re-open the federal government after the historically long total government shutdown redefined the legal definition of hemp, resulting in a much stricter set of rules that would all but outlaw delta-8 and delta-9 across the country.

-THCa isn’t psychoactive, but when it’s heated (like in a joint, for example), it turns into delta-9, which is psychoactive.
+THCa, short for tetrahydrocannabinolic acid, is naturally occurring in the hemp plant and is a precursor to delta-9 THC, the chief psychoactive ingredient in marijuana that gets users high.
+THCa isn’t psychoactive, but when it’s heated, like in a joint, for example, it turns into delta-9, which is psychoactive.

-This is all exciting stuff to Zachary Maxwell, president of the Texas Hemp Growers Association.
-But it also raises some important legal issues for the industry and consumers.
-Maxwell posted a notice on the association’s website with a few warnings about THCa.
+When the original version of this story ran a couple of years ago, this was all exciting stuff to Zachary Maxwell, president of the Texas Hemp Growers, even if it also raised some important legal issues for the industry and consumers.

-Manufacturers have recently started making isolated crystallized THCa that can be infused into flowers and other products to boost concentration.
-THCa is even beginning to replace the popular psychoactive cannabinoid delta-8 THC in some shops.
-The stuff is abundant and naturally occurring in hemp, so it would be easy to assume it is safe and legal to consume, Maxwell said.
-This assumption would likely be backed up by lab tests provided by THCa manufacturers, which say the products have less than 0.3% delta-9 and are, therefore, compliant with U.S. and Texas hemp laws.
+Manufacturers have been making isolated crystallized THCa that can be infused into flowers and other products to boost concentration.
+THCa has even replaced the popular psychoactive cannabinoid delta-8 THC in some shops.
+It’s abundant and naturally occurring in hemp, so it would be easy to assume it is safe and legal to consume, Maxwell said.
+THC products must have less than 0.3% delta-9 to be compliant with U.S. and Texas hemp laws.

-But these tests don’t always tell the full story.
-“And because they don’t tell the full story, they are putting retailers and customers in the direct line of fire from law enforcement,” Maxwell wrote on his website.
+But testing for that amount can be tricky.
+“And because [the tests] don’t tell the full story, they are putting retailers and customers in the direct line of fire from law enforcement,” Maxwell wrote on his website.

 He explained that there are two major methods used to test the concentration of THCs and other cannabinoids in products: high-pressure liquid chromatography and gas chromatography.
 Maxwell said most labs that test consumer goods will use high-pressure liquid chromatography because this method can identify concentrations of different THCs.
 “This method is preferred by manufacturers, since it will almost always assure them a test with a 0% delta-9 THC result” even though the material contains THCa, Maxwell said.

 Gas chromatography converts THCa into delta-9 THC.
-It’s not a preferred method of testing by the industry, Maxwell said, but it is preferred by law enforcement agencies.
+It’s not a preferred method of testing by the industry, Maxwell noted at the time, but it has been preferred by law enforcement agencies.
 The Texas Department of Public Safety told Maxwell that its in-house lab uses gas chromatography to test seized cannabis products.

-“There is a general ignorance of cannabis law from authorities, and we cannot assume that every officer is up to speed on the status of the law." – Zachary Maxwell, Texas Hemp Growers Associationtweet this

 A quick internet search of these products in Texas will show some advertised as having high levels of THCa and less than 0.3% delta-9.
 Looking at the lab test results for one of these products that said it had 28.7% THCa and 0.29% delta-9, Maxwell found it was tested using high-pressure liquid chromatography.